You can have it all, just not all at the same time.

 3. We focus on all we have and not on all we want to have next.

-Instead of asking ourselves, “Can I have this or Can I have that?” it comes to a simple equation.
+Instead of asking, “Can I have this or Can I have that?”
+We can simplify the decision by determining a simple equation.

 And + Or + Me = And MorE

-Adding me is the missing variable to the equation of And.
-The factor determines if we can have it all or not.
-Bringing our intentions into the equation changes it from an And situation to an And MorE result.
+The missing variable in the equation is me.
+This factor determines whether we can have it all or not.
+Adding our intentions changes the equation from an and/or situation to an And MorE result.

-Having it all takes living in the moment and appreciating all that we naturally have all the time.
+Having it all exists by living in the moment and appreciating all that we naturally have all the time.
 Throughout your life, will you be able to look back, having experienced your all, all along the way?
 Are you ready, willing, and able to go for it now?

 Teresa Valenza